Vievu tussles with Taser over NYC body camera contract

 The contract has created a scuffle between various city offices in New York.
 The comptroller won’t approve the deal.
 The mayor, according to the Wall Street Journal, is sticking to it.
 And the investigations department hasn’t said what exactly it is looking into.

-Ar a press conference Monday, New York Mayor Bill de Blasio said the contract with Vievu is moving forward.
+At a press conference Monday, New York Mayor Bill de Blasio said the contract with Vievu is moving forward.
 De Blasio told reporters information to discredit Vievu is being circulated “largely by one of its competitor companies, and I don’t think it’s the first time in the history of the free enterprise system that we’ve seen one company try to smear another.”

 The deputy police commissioner followed up, saying the comptroller has asked policy questions that don’t have anything to do with the terms of the contract.